 How the European Commission manages ‘revolving doors’ moves of its staff members

-As a follow-up to her previous inquiry on how the European Commission manages ‘revolving doors’, the Ombudsman has launched an own-initiative inquiry into how the Commission handles revolving doors situations of staff members who apply to take up an outside activity while on unpaid leave on personal grounds, and (senior) staff members who apply for approval to take up an activity after leaving the Commission.
+As a follow up to a previous inquiry, the Ombudsman carried out an own-initiative inquiry into how the Commission handles 'revolving doors' situations of staff members who apply to take up an outside activity while on unpaid leave on personal grounds, and (former) staff members who apply for approval to take up an activity after leaving the Commission.
 The inquiry looked at 100 revolving door files, and revealed significant improvements since the previous inquiry, including guidance to ensure a more rigorous examination of each move.